Jasmine tea: Cultural uses

 In southern China, it is customary to serve jasmine tea as a welcoming gesture to guests.
 Jasmine tea is the local tea beverage of Fuzhou, while jasmine flowers are its municipal flower.

-Jasmine has symbolic meanings in the Chinese culture.
-For example, the crown of the Buddhist in the Ajanta wall paintings, a world heritage site, is decorated by golden jasmine flowers.
-The fragrance of jasmines is thought to be of heaven.
-In the past, people in Fuzhou considered tea as an antidote to many poisons.
-In the Fuzhou dialect, the word for buying medicine literally means buying tea; brewing medicine, brewing tea; taking medicine, drinking tea.
-In addition, tea culture is important by shaping the art of drinking tea which follows different steps.
+Jasmine has symbolic meanings in Chinese culture.
+The crown of the Buddhist in the Ajanta wall paintings, a world heritage site, is decorated with golden jasmine flowers.
+The fragrance of jasmine is thought to be of heaven.
+In Fuzhou's dialect, words for buying, brewing, and taking medicine are the same as those for buying, brewing, and drinking tea, reflecting tea's historical importance as a remedy.

 Fuzhou jasmine tea

 Fuzhou, the capital city of Fujian, is the most important city in producing jasmine tea in China.

 The city is built at a river basin and surrounded by mountains.
-The climate in Fuzhou is mild, rainfall is abundant and the day-night temperature difference is obvious, creating favorable conditions for jasmine flowers to grow.
-And there is also the microclimate needed for tea trees—jasmines are planted near rivers, while tea trees grow on slopes between 600 and 1,000 m above sea level.
-According to the China Daily newspaper, "Fuzhou has 1,200 hectares of tea gardens and [in 2011] it produced 110,000 tons of jasmine tea, worth 1.78 billion yuan."
+The climate in Fuzhou is mild, rainfall is abundant and the day-night temperature difference is notable, creating favourable conditions for jasmine flowers to grow.
+Jasmines are planted near rivers, while tea trees grow on slopes between 600 and 1,000 m above sea level.
+According to the China Daily newspaper, Fuzhou had 1,200 hectares of tea gardens and in 2011 produced 110,000 tons of jasmine tea, worth 1.78 billion yuan (approximately US$290 million).

-After the jasmine plant was introduced into Fuzhou, people planted the flower broadly.
-Between 960 and 1127 AD (during the Song dynasty), Fuzhou gained the name of "The City of Jasmine in China".
-Fuzhou is regarded as the origin of the jasmine tea production process, and so far it is the only city to contain the complete production process.
+Between 960 and 1127 AD (during the Song dynasty), Fuzhou gained the name "The City of Jasmine in China".
+Fuzhou is regarded as the origin of the jasmine tea production process.
 The jasmine tea making process began during the Tang dynasty but changed substantially during the Ming dynasty.
 Prior to 1937, the development of Fuzhou jasmine tea was fast and products were sold to many regions.
 With the outbreak of the Second Sino-Japanese War, output dropped quickly.
-From the 1950s through the 1990s, the jasmine tea industry revived and reached 60% of the total national production, but subsequently fell again.
+From the 1950s through the 1990s, the jasmine tea industry revived and reached 60% of the total national production, but subsequently declined again.

-The Chinese government is still working on reviving Fuzhou jasmine tea.
-In recent years, the Fuzhou Municipal Party Committee and government strove to protect and develop the system of Fuzhou jasmine planting and tea culture, and took active measures to cultivate good stock and applied for the heritage list^{[which one?]}.

-The Food and Agriculture Organization of the United Nations recognized the "Fuzhou jasmine tea and tea culture system" as a "Globally Important Agricultural Heritage System".
-Experts from the Food and Agriculture Organization of the United Nations went to Fuzhou to inspect the process on April 5, 2014, after which, it was awarded the "Globally Important Agricultural Heritage System" title in Rome, Italy, on April 29, 2014.
+The Food and Agriculture Organization of the United Nations recognised the "Fuzhou jasmine tea and tea culture system" as a "Globally Important Agricultural Heritage System" in April 2014.

+Vietnam's jasmine tea tradition

+Vietnam has developed a distinct jasmine tea tradition that has gained recognition among specialty tea drinkers internationally.
+Tea-growing regions such as Thái Nguyên, Hà Giang, and Lâm Đồng provide the base teas, while jasmine flowers are sourced from cultivation areas including Sóc Sơn (Hà Nội), Sơn Dương (Tuyên Quang), and Bảo Lộc (Lâm Đồng).
+Vietnamese production is particularly noted for its preservation of traditional hand-scenting methods, use of naturally grown jasmine flowers and emphasis on small-batch craftsmanship.